AITRICS/EEG_real_time_seizure_detection/README.md

 # Real-Time Seizure Detection using Electroencephalogram (EEG)

 This is the repository for ["Real-Time Seizure Detection using EEG: A Comprehensive Comparison of Recent Approaches under a Realistic Setting"](https://proceedings.mlr.press/v174/lee22a/lee22a.pdf).
+Checkout [pdf file](paper/Real-Time Seizure Detection using EEG-A Comprehensive Comparison of Recent Approaches under a Realistic Setting.pdf) of our paper

 - If you have used our code or referred to our result in your research, please cite:
 ```